 Why does milk last longer than it used to?

-Last updated 17/01/2024
+Last updated 30/01/2025

-On-farm practices which improve milk quality include keeping clean and healthy cows; ensuring a clean milking environment and clean milk storage equipment; and correctly cooling the milk prior to pick up.
+Long-lasting milk starts with high quality milk being produced on the farm.
+On-farm practices that improve milk quality include keeping clean and healthy cows, ensuring a clean milking environment, and maintaining clean milk storage equipment.
+Correctly cooling the milk prior to pick-up also helps.

 Improvements in milk quality testing ensure that only milk that meets quality and safety standards is then transported to dairy factories for processing.
+Once the milk reaches the factory, processing techniques ensure that a safe and high-quality product is produced.
+One of these techniques is pasteurisation which kills harmful bacteria.

 Maintaining sound cleaning practices within the dairy factory, keeping operations staff well-trained and designing plants to ensure that equipment and overall factory cleanliness is optimised, all play an important part in improving the shelf-life of milk.